Whether we’re teaching a newcomer or an Academy-award winning actor, our approach is the same. It’s about choosing how you want to use yourself.”

 Partner

-Kristof worked with the cast of King Lear and The Seagull of The Royal Shakespeare Company; helped Sharon Lawrence to create Vivien Leigh in Orson's Shadow at the Pasadena Playhouse; worked with the cast of Electricidad at the Mark Taper Forum; and worked with the artists of Cirque du Soleil’s Ka on improving performance and preventing injuries.
+Kristof worked with the cast of King Lear and The Seagull of The Royal Shakespeare Company; helped Sharon Lawrence create Vivien Leigh in Orson's Shadow at the Pasadena Playhouse; worked with the cast of Electricidad at the Mark Taper Forum; and worked with the artists of Cirque du Soleil’s Ka on improving performance and preventing injuries.

-For the past ten years, Kristof has successfully worked as an actor in film and television in the United States and Europe.
-Some of his TV credits include: Scorpion, Zoo, Agents of S.H.I.E.L.D.House of Cards, Nikita, Scandal, Undercovers, E-Ring, Alias, The Unit, The Agency, JAG, Gilmore Girls, and many othersSome of his film credits include: Red Sparrow, Angels and Demons, Independence Day, Hotel California, Chernobyl Diaries, and Operation Samum.
+For over 30 years, Kristof has successfully worked as an actor in film and television in the United States and Europe.
+Some of his TV credits include: Chicago Med, FBI: Most Wanted, House of Cards, Homecoming, Nikita, Scandal, Scorpion, Zoo, Agents of S.H.I.E.L.D., Undercovers, E-Ring, Alias, The Unit, The Agency, JAGGilmore Girls, and many others.
+His film credits include: Red Sparrow, Angels and Demons, Independence Day, I Am The Night, Hotel California, Chernobyl Diaries, and Operation Samum.
 In the U.S., Kristof has worked with directors Kenneth Branagh, Francis Lawrence, Ron Howard, and Roland Emmerich.
 For a complete list of credits, visit his IMDB page or personal website: www.kristofkonrad.com.

 Actor